The Petrified Forest: History

 The 1935 Broadway production of The Petrified Forest starred Howard, an established star, and Bogart, an actor in his first leading theatrical role.
-Sherwood based the Duke Mantee character on John Dillinger, the notorious criminal who in 1933 was named the FBI's first "Public Enemy #1" by J. Edgar Hoover, and in 1934 was ambushed and gunned down in spectacular fashion by FBI agents.
+Sherwood based the Duke Mantee character on John Dillinger, the notorious criminal who in 1933 was named by J. Edgar Hoover as the FBI's first "Public Enemy #1".
+In 1934, Dillinger was ambushed and gunned down in spectacular fashion by FBI agents.
 Bogart, who won the stage role in part because of his physical resemblance to Dillinger, studied film footage of the gangster and mimicked some of his mannerisms in his portrayal.

-For the film, Warner Brothers intended to cast the more bankable Edward G. Robinson as Duke; but Howard, whose contract gave him final script control, informed the studio that he would not appear in the movie version without Bogart as his co-star.
+For the film, Warner Bros.
+Pictures intended to cast the more bankable Edward G. Robinson as Duke; but Howard, whose contract gave him final script control, informed the studio that he would not appear in the movie version without Bogart as his co-star.
 The film made Bogart a star, and he remained grateful to Howard for the rest of his life.
-In 1952, Bogart and Lauren Bacall named their daughter Leslie Howard Bogart in honor of Howard, who had been killed in a plane crash when the German air force shot down his BOAC flight from Lisbon to Bristol during World War II.
+In 1952, Bogart and Lauren Bacall named their daughter Leslie Howard Bogart in honor of Howard, who had been killed when the German air force shot down his BOAC Flight 777 from Lisbon to Bristol during World War II.

-In 1948, Robinson portrayed a character similar to Duke Mantee—a gangster holding a disparate group of people hostage in a Florida hotel—in Key Largo.
+In 1948, Robinson portrayed a character very similar to Duke Mantee—a gangster holding a disparate group of people hostage in a Florida hotel—in Key Largo.
 That film's hero was played by Bogart.
 In his penultimate film, The Desperate Hours (1955), Bogart played another gangster holding a suburban family hostage.
 He described that character as "Duke Mantee grown up."